renanxcortes/springerQuarantineBooksR/README.md

 toc()
 ```

-You'll get an output just like below:
+You'll get an output similar like below:

 ![](www/processing_example.png)

 ## Download only specific books:

-If you'd like to download only Books related with "Data Science" on the title, for example, you can run:
+For example, if you'd like to download only books with "Data Science" on the title, you can run:

 ```
 books_list_url <- 'https://resource-cms.springernature.com/springer-cms/rest/v1/content/17858272/data/v4/'